Personal Finance Face-Off: Dave Ramsey v. FIRE

 Comparing Ramsey and FIRE in a Military Lifestyle

 Ramsey says investing 15% of your income should help you meet retirement goals.
-This is easily achievable in the military by maxing out your TSP allotment, and then squirreling away another 10% in Roth IRAs.
+This may be achievable in the military by maxing out your TSP allotment, and then squirreling away another 10% in Roth IRAs.
 Set this ratio up right out of boot camp or OCS and you’ll thank yourself later.

 FIRE adherents invest 50% or more of their income in into TSP/401K, index funds, and real estate.
 This method is aggressive and will require strict budgeting from junior enlisted and junior officers and will force participants to make sacrifices.
 This high savings strategy may not be possible for single income families.